 What happened?
 Well, regardless of the unique challenges going on in our lives, we are bombarded by all kinds of messages telling us how to be a woman.
 Many of those messages do not serve us well.
 It started when we were just kids, often in school. and even though some things have changed, we still get messages telling us how to be a woman.

-Woman at computer working to show there is no right way to be a womanA survey conducted by the Pew Research Center shows that respondents’ most valued trait for a woman is physical attractiveness followed by empathy/nurturing.
+Woman with clipboard working to show there is no right way to be a womanA survey conducted by the Pew Research Center shows that respondents’ most valued trait for a woman is physical attractiveness followed by empathy/nurturing.
 It also reveals that about half of all women say it’s important to be seen as feminine by others.
 Think about that for a second.
 Gendered messages defining “femininity” tell women to be pretty and whatever else.
 About half of women in the survey felt they needed to be seen as feminine.
 If you identify as a woman, which half are you in?
 I would argue that it could depend on the day.
 Sometimes you might feel strong and clear – you “see” and ignore the messages – but at other times, you just take them in unknowingly.
 Instead of asking, “What do I want, and who do I want to be?” we fall prey to the messages we receive and we, unknowingly, try to become those things.
 Then, over time, we lose our connection with ourselves.

 In chasing the idea of the perfect woman, we tend to compare ourselves to others, and (often unknowingly) we start to think they are what we should be.
 Even if we are crystal clear and we do not believe there are specific characteristics we need to strive for to be a woman, when we consume content highlighting them over and over again, it does get into our heads.
 The fact of the matter is there’s no right way to be a woman.
 Regardless of how healthy and strong we are, those insidious messages about how to be a woman do, in time, take a toll.
 We get off course.
 But being off course does not mean you don’t know who you are.
 It’s a temporary reaction to your own unique challenges and to being bombarded with covert and overt messages about who to be.